suyashcjoshi/Helidon-Simple-ML-App/README.md

-# Helidon Quickstart MP Example
+# Helidon Quickstart MP Example for Machine Learning Project

 This example implements a simple Hello World REST service using MicroProfile.